 I’m a qualified and experienced language professional, originally from Belgium and based in Melbourne (Australia) since 2005.
 Books, languages and learning have always been particular interests of mine.
 I’ve studied languages in school and at university and I’ve worked as a library technician, a bookseller, a freelance language teacher, a translator, an image and copyright researcher, and lately as an editor and proofreader.

 Most projects I’ve worked on so far have been complex, full-colour and highly illustrated print books (more often than not with a digital component), but I’ve also worked on both simple and complex black-and-white publications.
-I’ve been involved in the reversioning of a printed workbook to an iBook.
+I’ve been involved in the re-versioning of a printed workbook to an iBook.
 I’ve worked on a digital-only project (a language app) for over a year.
-I also have experience making corrections in HTML.
+I also have experience in making corrections in HTML.

 - Graduate Diploma in Editing and Publishing, awarded by RMIT (Melbourne)

 - CELTA (Certificate in Teaching English to Speakers of Other Languages), awarded by Cambridge University (UK)

-- MA Eastern Philology (Japanese Studies), awarded by Ghent University (Belgium)
+- MA Oriental Philology (Japanese Studies), awarded by Ghent University (Belgium)